langurmonkey/gaiasky-catgen/README.md

   --plxerrbright PLXERRBRIGHT
-                        Parallax error factor for bright stars (gmag<13.1), where filter [plx_err/plx < plxerrbright] is enforced -c,--skipmagcorrections
+                        Parallax error factor for bright stars (gmag<13.1), where filter [plx_err/plx < plxerrbright] is enforced --plxzeropoint PLXZEROPOINT
+                        Parallax zero point
+  -c,--skipmagcorrections
                         Skip magnitude and color corrections for extinction and reddening
+  --allownegativeplx    Allow negative parallaxes (and set them to 0.04 mas, or
-  -p,--postprocess      Post-process tree so that low-count nodes are merged
-                        with their parents.
+                        25 Kpc) for Gaia stars -p,--postprocess      Post-process tree so that low-count nodes are merged with their parents.
 See --childcount and --parentcount for more info